• Skip to primary navigation

 Use Bacon or Prosciutto - Can't find pancetta?
 Use chopped crispy bacon or even prosciutto as a delicious salty topping.

-Omit pancetta: To make this dish vegetarian, omit the pancetta from the recipe.
+Omit pancetta: To make this flash fried brussel sprouts recipe vegetarian, omit the pancetta.
 It will still be just as delicious!

 Add Pine Nuts: Add toasted pine nuts as a garnish to this dish for a nice crunchy texture.

 Skillet Roasted: These Brussels sprouts may be made in a skillet instead of fried.
-To do so, sauté the Brussels sprouts cut side down in olive oil on medium heat until golden brown and finish in the oven at 400 degrees until tender.
+To do so, sauté the Brussels sprouts cut side down in olive oil on medium heat until golden brown and finish in the oven at 400°F until tender.
 Top with crispy pancetta and shaved parmesan.

 A large white platter with flash fried Brussels sprouts with pancetta and parmesan on a white counter top with a green napkin.